RolandWarburton/knowledge/Writing/Automating Photo Backups.md

         pass
 ```

-Now that we can organise our photos and mp4s by year and month without creating any major hiccups, we need to automate their deployment.
+Now that we can organise our photos and mp4s by year and month, we need to automate their deployment.

 Lets create some cronjobs for that!